Success is the best revenge, or so they say.

 Not getting a promotion after working your butt off for it feels awful.
 It’s even worse when foul play, such as favoritism, is suspected.
-You may feel the urge to burn it all to the ground or to slack off because if your managers didn’t notice how excellent your work was, what’s even the point?
+You may feel the urge to burn it all to the ground or slack off if your managers don’t appreciate your excellent work.

 8. The Victory Will Be Oh So Sweet

-Think back to a time when you defeated a hard boss on your favorite video game, won a sport after hours of training or aced a difficult test after hundreds of study sessions.
+Think back to when you defeated a difficult boss in your favorite video game, won a sporting event after hours of training, or aced a difficult test after hundreds of study sessions.
 Do you recall how desperately you wanted that success, how much time and effort you put into it, and finally, after blood, sweat, and tears, the immense satisfaction you felt upon achieving it?

 Now imagine how sweet the victory of living a successful life will feel after they all said you weren’t good enough.
 You can almost taste it, can’t you?
 That feeling of accomplishment when you achieve everything you ever dreamed of will feel so much better after the hard work you put into it.

 The harsh truth is that sometimes, we seek vengeance as a shield for our egos.
 We know the better person got the job, the relationship wasn’t right for us, and the friendship wasn’t working out.

 Those harsh truths don’t make rejection hurt any less.